ClaireXiuTian/Hotel-Booking-Demand/README.md

---list all data, find out NULL value select * from [0023Orders]..[hotel booking]
+--list all data, find out NULL value (group by is a good way to find NULL value) select * from [0023Orders]..[hotel booking]